 Brownville in Nemaha County, Nebraska — The American Midwest (Upper Plains)

 Location.
-40° 23.834′ N, 95° 39.427′ W. Marker is in Brownville, Nebraska, in Nemaha County.
-Memorial can be reached from Main Street just west of South 2nd Street, on the left when traveling west.
-Marker is located near the southwest corner of the pavilion at Brownville City Park.
+40° 23.792′ N, 95° 39.332′ W. Marker is in Brownville, Nebraska, in Nemaha County.
+Marker can be reached from South 1st Street just south of U.S. 136, on the right when traveling south.
+Marker and subject plow are on exhibit outside the Brownville Railroad Depot Museum.
 Touch for map.
 Marker is in this post office area: Brownville NE 68321, United States of America.
 Touch for directions.